lswifty2017/beach-ballerinas/content/information/terms-and-conditions.md

   * All students must be appropriately groomed for class and in the correct uniform.
 This is located on our Uniform List.

-  * Classes are closed to parents/family.
+  * Classes are closed to parents/family unless enrolled in Ma Pa and Bubs where only one parent is to participate.
 We have an open week at the end of each Term where you can view your child’s class.
 Do not enter a studio unless you have spoken to a Beach Ballerina staff member as it causes distraction to the students.

   * Teachers are only available to supervise your children in the allocated class time inside the studio.
 We are not responsible for your child outside class times.